mikeliddle/TunnelTestEnv/Readme.md

 2. Untrusted - A docker container listening on port 8443 with a self signed TLS certificate.
 3. Unbound - A DNS resolver that will allow requests coming into our server to use the local IP address instead of the public IP address for the specified domain name.
 This uses port 53 on UDP and TCP.
 4. letsEncrypt - A docker container listening on port 8080 with a publicly trusted TLS certificate.
+5. webService - A docker container listening on port 443 serving up a sample web project using the letsEncrypt TLS cert

 # Known limitations

-* LetsEncrypt commands require some interaction, so you will need to obtain this cert out of this process and place it at /etc/pki/tls/certs/letsencrypt.pem and /etc/pki/tls/private/letsencrypt.key before running this script.
+* I haven't had time to configure the certbot commands without some interaction, so you may want to obtain this cert out of this process and place it at /etc/pki/tls/certs/letsencrypt.pem and /etc/pki/tls/private/letsencrypt.key before running this script and set the environment variable "SKIP_CERT_GENERATION" to 1.
 * This does not configure the firewall on the VM, so you may have additional work to allow the ports used by this environment